openharmony/developtools_hapsigner/README_en.md

 #### Usage
 ##### Usage of Signature-related Files

-When signing an app using the IDE, you will obtain the following files from the SDK:
+When signing an application using the IDE, you will obtain the following files from the SDK:

 ```
 KeyStore (KS) file: OpenHarmony.p12